 The truth is that 95% of cases settle out of court.
 Court is expensive and time-consuming, for both parties.
 When we work with our personal injury clients, our major goal is to secure a timely and fair settlement.

-That being said, we're committed first to the best interests of our clients.
+That being said, we're committed first to the best interests of our clients in all personal injury lawsuits.
 Because of that, we prepare for every single case as if it's going to trial.
 It gives us more power at the negotiating table and we're ready if the case does go in front of a jury.

 How much can I expect to recover for my injuries?